SanojPunchihewa/docs-mi/en/docs/get-started/build-first-integration/first-integration-monitor-icp.md

 # Monitor and Manage Integrations

-In the previous tutorial, you learned how to implement unit tests to automate testing and ensure the reliability and correctness of your integration in WSO2 MI.
+In the previous tutorial, you learned how to route and transform messages, connect to a SaaS provider, deploy, and test integrations in WSO2 MI.
 Now, let's explore how to monitor the integrations using the [Integration Control Plane]() (ICP).

 !!!
 Tip "What is Integration Control Plane?"
     The Integration Control Plane provides a centralized interface for monitoring and managing deployed integrations.
 It allows users to track integration statuses, view logs, and manage services efficiently.
 To learn more, see the [Integration Control Plane documentation]({{base_path}}/observe-and-manage/working-with-integration-control-plane/).